tristand246/tristand246.github.io/README.md

 - Kunal Rajpal, Editor.
 - Alborz Khakbazan, Editor.
 - Ankit Sultana, Researcher Jekyll Theme.
+- Andrew Etter, Modern Technical Writing.

 ## FAQ

 - ***Q:*** Can I use something else than Github Pages for hosting?
     - ***A:*** Yes, there are many ways to host a website.
 Including using your own domain name and self hosting, or using a different hosting service, such as [Codeberg Pages](https://codeberg.page/).
 - ***Q:*** Can other people access my website when hosted on Jekyll?
     - ***A:*** Not if you hosted it with the method shown in this readme.
-It is possible to allow local access to your Jekyll hosted website by using a different command for hosting, such as `bundler exec jekyll s --host 0.0.0.0 --port 4000`.
+It is possible to allow local access to your Jekyll hosted website by using a different command for hosting, such as `jekyll s --host 0.0.0.0 --port <port here>`.
 Furthermore, public access can be allowed by [port forwarding](https://portforward.com/) the port you choose to host with.